Kiril3l5/time-tracking-2.0/docs/structure/modules.md

 # Project Modules Overview

+**Summary:** A detailed breakdown of the Time Tracking System's monorepo structure, explaining the purpose, organization, and dependencies of each package including the common library, hours portal, admin portal, and cloud functions.

+## Document Information

+**Purpose:** To provide developers with a clear understanding of the project's module structure **Audience:** Developers and contributors to the codebase **Last Updated:** 2025-03-17
+**Maintainer:** Project Team

+---

 ## Overview

 This document outlines the module structure of the Time Tracking System, explaining the purpose and organization of each package in the monorepo.